caocmai/django-react-heroku/README.md

 # Django+React Deployed To Heroku
-This project is based on [here](https://github.com/zachtylr21/django-react-starter) which I used to modify and add the ability to apply CSS, view images along with text to the React app portion of the app when using a [webpack](https://webpack.js.org/).
+This project is based on [here](https://github.com/zachtylr21/django-react-starter) which I used to modify and add the ability to apply CSS, view images along with text to the React app portion of this Django project.

 The major achievement of this app is successful deployment of a Django+React project to Heroku.
-It is currently live on [Heroku](https://cm-react-test6.herokuapp.com/)
+It is currently live on [Heroku](https://cm-react-test6.herokuapp.com/), which was accomplished using a [webpack](https://webpack.js.org/).

 ## Prerequisites
 Must have [Django v3.1.1](https://docs.djangoproject.com/en/3.1/topics/install/) and [Node.js v12.19.0](https://nodejs.org/en/) installed, preferably in a virtual environment(virtualENV or pipENV)